-Phil holds a BA and MA in History from Lincoln College, the University of Oxford; an MA in history and government from Cornell University; and a PhD (DPhil) in international political economy from the University of Oxford.
+Phil holds a BA and MA in History from Lincoln College, the University of Oxford; an MA in History and Government from Cornell University; and a PhD (DPhil) in History and International Political Economy from the University of Oxford.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.